On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

-Whistler Fire Rescue Service members are trained to respond to a number of emergency situations, including:
+Whistler Fire Rescue Service members are trained to respond to a number of emergency situations, including medical incidents, motor vehicle Incidents, technical rescues, structure fires and wildfires.

-• mutual assistance to partners and agencies (Squamish, Pemberton, and Black Tusk Fire Departments, Whistler Search and Rescue, Whistler Blackcomb Mountain Patrol, BC WIldfire Service and more).
+We provide mutual assistance to partners and agencies including BC Wildfire Service, Squamish, Pemberton, and Black Tusk Fire Departments, Whistler Search and Rescue and Whistler Blackcomb Mountain Patrol.

 Whistler Fire Rescue Service provides fire information and safety training about a variety of non-emergency related topics to reduce the likelihood of incidents occurring.
-There are a number of educational events and programs held throughout the year for children and adults, including:
+Educational events and programs are held throughout the year for children and adults, including:

 • Fire Prevention Services